-Quality induction is needed for all early career teachers; however, the design of induction programs varies according to a range of factors, including the:
+Quality induction is needed for all early career teachers.
+However, the design of induction programs varies according to a range of factors, including the:

-- background and prior experiences of early career teachers - decisions made by systems, sectors, and schools about the implementation of support for induction - duration of induction based on the teacher's background and situation - local circumstances including geographical differences and demographics, and early career teachers' employment status (including casual and part-time teachers).
+- · background and prior experiences of early career teachers - decisions made by systems, sectors, and schools about the implementation of support for induction - duration of induction based on the teacher's background and situation - employment status of early career teachers (including casual and part-time teachers) - local circumstances such as geographical and demographical differences.

-Induction programs are most effective when they are implemented in contexts with a strong culture of collaboration and professional growth.
-Contexts where this culture exists encourage teachers to give and receive feedback, be challenged, and are supported to learn.
+Induction programs are most effective when they are embedded in contexts with a strong culture of collaboration, professional growth and as part of the everyday work of a teacher.
+Contexts where this culture exists, encourage teachers to give and receive feedback, be challenged, and are supported to learn.